hydephp/develop/CONTRIBUTING.md

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
+- Check the feature is a viable for the project (see above)

 ## Requirements